-In 2018, we completed a five-year, 1600-hour study, and have gathered sufficient data on the migratory humpback whale population to have a clear understanding of their abundance and distribution in the region.
-By inviting residents of the region to participate as citizen scientists in the study, to benefit from utilizing optimal practices around marine wildlife and to serve as ambassadors of the area’s wondrous natural resources we hope to witness a strong shift toward informed, responsible marine wildlife ecotourism by the end of five years.
+Between 2014-2018, we completed a five-year, 1600-hour study, and gathered sufficient data on the migratory humpback whale population to establish a preliminary understanding of their abundance and distribution in the region.
+By inviting residents of the region to participate as citizen scientists in the study, to benefit from utilizing optimal practices around marine wildlife and to serve as ambassadors of the area’s wondrous natural resources we witnessed a strong shift toward informed, responsible marine wildlife ecotourism during our first five years.
 The publication of our scientific results will assist in scientific understanding of how humpback whale populations migrate, interact and how humans are affecting their survival rates in both feeding and breeding grounds along the Pacific Coast of North America.

 Five-Year Project Goals (2014-2018)